 Decker finished the day with just one catch for 42 yards, well below his season average.

-Wallace finished the day with four tackles, and that’s a solid day considering the fact that Minnesota ran only 40 offensive plays, the fewest by a Penn State opponent since 1977.
+Wallace finished the day with four tackles, a solid number considering Minnesota ran only 40 offensive plays, the fewest by a Penn State opponent since 1977.

 Most notable was the touchdown-saving tackle that Wallace made along with linebacker Navorro Bowman at the goal line late in the second half.

-The play, a fourth-and-goal run by Minnesota’s Kevin Whaley, was a run to the outside, where both Bowman and Wallace showed significant closing speed to keep the Golden Gophers running back out of the end zone.
+The play, a fourth-and-goal run by Minnesota’s Kevin Whaley, was a run to the outside.
+Wallace and Bowman showed significant closing speed to keep the Golden Gophers running back out of the end zone.